ilie207/Library-System-Frontend/README.md

 - Node.js (v20 or higher)
 - npm or yarn package manager
 - Supabase account for database and authentication
-- ImageKit account for image management (optional)
+- ImageKit account for image management
 - Backend codebase for Supabase edge-functions.
+[Use the following backend repository.](https://github.com/ilie207/Library-System-Backend)

 ### Setup Steps